jxnblk/mdx-deck/MIGRATION.md

 ## Updating to MDX Deck v3

 - The `export default` syntax for slide layouts is no longer supported.
-Replace this syntax with the layout component wrapped around the slide component instead.
+Replace this syntax with the layout component wrapped around the slide content instead.
 - The following packages have been deprecated.
 Import components directly from the `mdx-deck` package instead.
   - `@mdx-deck/components`
   - `@mdx-deck/layouts`